Pirelli: Formula One

-Pirelli has been the sole tyre supplier in Formula 1 since 2011 following Bridgestone's decision to withdraw from the role at the end of 2010.
-Pirelli previously competed in Formula 1 from 1950–1958, 1981–1986 and 1989–1991.
-Pirelli also supplies tyres for the FIA Formula 2 Championship, FIA Formula 3 Championship (formerly GP3 Series) and F1 Academy, that form the feeder series to Formula 1.
-Pirelli's deal is due to end after the 2023 season.
+Pirelli has been the sole tyre supplier in Formula One since 2011 following Bridgestone's decision to withdraw from the role at the end of 2010.
+Pirelli previously competed in Formula One from 1950–1958, 1981–1986 and 1989–1991.
+Pirelli also supplies tyres for the FIA Formula 2 Championship (formerly GP2 Series), FIA Formula 3 Championship (formerly GP3 Series) and F1 Academy, that form the feeder series to Formula One.
+The 2025 Dutch Grand Prix marked Pirelli's 500th Grand Prix entry.
+Pirelli's deal is due to end after the 2027 Formula One World Championship.

 The Italian tyre manufacturer introduced a colour coding system to help identify the tyre compounds used by drivers during races.
-Each compound has its own colour, which appear on the sidewalls of the tyre.
+Each compound has its own colour, which appears on the sidewalls of the tyre.
 Since the 2019 season, Pirelli has used three colours to identify its dry-weather P Zero tyres: white for hard, yellow for medium, and red for soft.
 As well as the dry-weather slick tyres, there are two wet-weather grooved tyres: green for the intermediate and blue for the full wet.
 These tyres are branded Cinturato, a name that dates back to the 1950s.

-At the start of Pirelli's Formula 1 tenure in 2011, the company was given the technically challenging task of designing tyres that degraded rapidly in order to promote more pit stops and overtaking, with the aim of making the races more exciting and entertaining.
-However, the brief from the sport's organisers has changed over the years, as the cars themselves evolved with the introduction of the turbo hybrid era from 2014.
+At the start of Pirelli's Formula One tenure in 2011, the company was given the technically challenging task of designing tyres that degraded rapidly in order to promote more pit stops and overtaking, with the aim of making the races more exciting and entertaining.
+However, the brief from the sport's organisers has changed over the years, as the cars themselves evolved with the introduction of the turbo hybrid era in 2014.